Blog – Posted on Wednesday, Apr 03

 - Make your stance clear from the outset.
-Don’t save your opinion just for the evaluation/recommendation.
+Don’t save your opinion just for the evaluation.
 Weave your thoughts about the book into your summary as well, so that readers have an idea of your opinion from the outset.

 - Back up your points.
 Instead of just saying, “the prose was evocative” — show readers by providing an actual passage that displays this.
-Same goes for negative points — don’t simply tell readers you found the character unbelievable, reference a certain (non-spoiler) scene that backs this up.
+Same goes for negative points — don’t simply tell readers you found the character unbelievable, share a certain (non-spoiler) scene that backs this up.

 - Learn from others.
 One of the best ways to learn how to write a great review is to read other reviews!
 To help you out with that, we’ve published a post all about book review examples.